-(d)2.1 Structure of the production

-The structure of the production of the given species and products thereof.
+(d)2.1 The structure of the production of the given species and products thereof.

 The National Salmonella Control Programme includes every type of flock of the domestic fowl, Gallus gallus, in the broiler and table-eggs sectors.
 The only exception is hobby flocks, i.e. small flocks with less than 100 animals, which are not allowed to sell eggs to consumers but can participate in the programme on a voluntary basis.